skradel/micronaut-cache-httpresponse/README.md

-# micronaut-cache-httpresponse
-Test case for micronaut caching
+This is a test case for Micronaut caching; specifically, caching HttpResponse leads to an unhandled netty exception and connection hang.